Psilocybin Trial Pioneers New Approach to Treating Anxiety

 In 2023, 29% of Canadian adults reported experiencing depression, anxiety, or another mental health condition, up from 20% in 2016.

-The prevalence of generalized anxiety disorder among Canadians doubled between 2012 and 2022, and tripled among young women aged 15-24.
+The prevalence of generalized anxiety disorder among Canadians doubled between 2012 and 2022, and tripled among girls and young women aged 15-24.

-Researchers have launched Canada’s first Health Canada-approved at-home clinical trial of psilocybin non-hallucinogenic microdoses.
-The study is examining whether microdosing can safely relieve symptoms of generalized anxiety disorder (GAD) when taken at home.
+Canada’s first Health Canada-approved at-home clinical trial of psilocybin non-hallucinogenic microdoses has launched, examining whether microdosing can safely relieve symptoms of generalized anxiety disorder (GAD).

 “This study represents a major shift — a new way of targeting anxiety by engaging the brain in novel ways, but without the sedation or emotional numbing caused by many of the current medications used to treat anxiety.”